-Once on the go, riding that torque curve and rolling corner to corner is a great experience.
 The ride position begins to make sense and the bike actually handles really well on smooth tarmac.
-There is a lot of weight there – no official numbers are available and I’ve read some claiming 183kg dry, others claiming 205 dry, but my estimate is closer to the 220kg range.
+There is a lot of weight there – no official numbers are available and I’ve read some claiming 183kg dry, others claiming 205 dry, but my estimate is closer to the 240kg range.

 Few bikes have caused as much of a stir as the new Norton Commando among the middle aged motorcyclists of this world.
 Those lucky enough to have enjoyed the heyday of British motorcycle domination when names like Triumph, Norton, Velocette, Vincent, HRD, BSA, Royal Enfield, Brough Superior, AJS, Ariel, Matchless, CCM and dozens more ruled the TT and streets most likely drooled over the first Norton Commando 750 in 1967 or subsequent models through to the 850.

-Fast-forward to 2010 and Norton Motorcycles UK (owned now by Stuart Garner of Norton Racing) shipped the very first example of the new Norton Commando from its factory in Donnington, UK.
+Fast-forward to 2010 and Norton Motorcycles UK shipped the very first example of the new Norton Commando from its factory in Donnington, UK.
 Oh how things would change though…

-Five-years later, after a long wait, Norton’s are finally Down Under, with NFI becoming the Australian importer and distributor of all three models, the Cafe Racer, SF and Sport.
+Five-years later, after a long wait, Norton’s were finally Down Under, with NFI becoming the Australian importer and distributor of all three models, the Cafe Racer, SF and Sport, at the time.

-Before you get all excited, the first shipment was completely pre-sold and they are not a cheap motorcycle.
-The 961 Sport will set you back $31,490 + ORC, the 961 Cafe Racer as tested $35,490 + ORC and the top of the line 961 SF, based on the Sport but with Ohlins suspension, upgraded brakes and lots of carbon-fibre, will set you back $37,490 + ORC.
+The first shipment was completely pre-sold and they are not a cheap motorcycle.
+The 961 Sport set you back $31,490 + ORC, the 961 Cafe Racer as tested $35,490 + ORC and the top of the line 961 SF, based on the Sport but with Ohlins suspension, upgraded brakes and lots of carbon-fibre, set you back a staggering $37,490 + ORC.